justpy-org/justpy/docs/tutorial/request_object.md

 ## Path Parameters

-Thanks to [starlette.io](https://www.starlette.io/), JustPy also supports path parameters in addition to URL query parameters.
+JustPy also supports [path parameters](https://www.starlette.io/routing/#path-parameters) in addition to URL query parameters.
 Let's change the example above so that the breed is determined by the path in the URL:

 ```python
 import justpy as jp